rust-lang/rust-forge/src/policies/llm-usage.md

 ### Circuit breaker

 To avoid the risk of LLMs "overwhelming" the codebase, or becoming de-facto required, we set a limit on how many LLM PRs can be merged.
-If more than half of PRs in a 6-week window are LLM-authored, we disallow merging new LLM PRs until we go back below 50%, with a minimum cooldown of 10 days.
+If more than half of PRs merged in a 6-week window are LLM-authored, we disallow merging new LLM PRs until we go back below 50%, with a minimum cooldown of 10 days.
 This window is chosen to align with our existing release cycle, and the cooldown is to avoid flip-flopping between allowed and disallowed.

 The cooldown is intended to encourage discussion: